resibots/estop-watchdog/README.md

 # A trigger for ROS-enabled emergency-stops

-This sample code listens to a "heartbeat" topic sent from a ROS-enabled emergency-stop (or a gateway).
-It will stop the software when emergency stop is pressed and restart it if released.
+This sample code listens to a "heartbeat" topic sent from a ROS-enabled emergency-stop (or a gateway to ROS-incompatible one).
+It uses two callbacks to stop something when the emergency stop is pressed and restart it if released.

 The heartbeats follow a basic signature and timing scheme that should avoid crosstalk over different emergency stop publishers.

 We intend to use this software for [`dynamixel_control_hw`][dynamixel_control_hw] and [`youbot_driver_ros_interface`][youbot_driver_ros_interface] for our robots.
-On the other end of the line, the original heartbeat is produced by our [Wifi emergency stop button][esp8266-estop] and the corresponding [ROS gateway][gateway] that converts the UDP packets to a ROS topic.
+On the other end of the line, we have our [Wifi emergency stop button][esp8266-estop] produce the original heartbeat and a [ROS gateway][gateway] converts the UDP packets to a ROS topic.

 <!-- TODO: drawing of the data flow from e-stop to robot -->